streamingfast/firehose-docs/architecture/components/merger.md

 ### Merging Blocks

-The merged 100-blocks files will be created each time the Merger component receives one hundred blocks of data from its associated Reader component.&#x20;
+The merged 100-blocks files will be created each time the Merger component receives one hundred blocks of data from its associated Reader component.

 ### Fork Data Awareness